Australian-Imaging-Service/xnat4tests/README.rst

    :alt: Supported Python versions

-Xnat4Tests provides a helper functions for testing third party tools that access the XNAT API or container service, primarily a means to launch a basic XNAT repository instance within a single Docker container.
+Xnat4Tests runs a basic XNAT repository instance in a single Docker to be used for quick demonstrations on your workstation or integrated within test suites for tools that use XNAT's REST API.

 The XNAT container service plugin is installed by default and is configured to use the same Docker host as the XNAT instance.

-The ``home/logs``, ``home/work``, ``build``, ``archive``, ``prearchive`` directories are mounted in from the host under ``$HOME/.xnat4tests/xnat_root/default`` by default, which can be useful for debugging and enables the environment in which containers run in within XNAT's container service to be mocked.
+The ``home/logs``, ``home/work``, ``build``, ``archive``, ``prearchive`` directories are mounted in from the host system from the ``$HOME/.xnat4tests/xnat_root/default`` directory by default.
+This can be useful for debugging and can be used to replicate the environment under which containers run in within XNAT's container service.

-In addition to the ``start`` function, which launches the XNAT instance, a ``connect`` function is supplied that returns an XnatPy connection object to the test instance
+In addition to the ``start_xnat``, ``stop_xnat`` and ``restart_xnat`` functions, which control the life-cycle of the XNAT instance, there is also a ``connect`` function that returns an XnatPy connection object to the test instance

 Installation
 ------------